Space-time approach to spontaneous symmetry breaking in the Abelian-gauge interaction: Discussion

 (d) Intensely examined by experiments now are the custodial symmetry in the coupling of the observed Higgs-like particle to $A_{\mu}$, $Z_{\mu}$ and $W_{\mu}^a$, and the existence of the anomalous coupling in it \cite{ano}.
 In the Higgs model, the coupling of the Higgs field $h$ to $A_{\mu}$, $Z_{\mu}$ and $W_{\mu}^a$ comes from the common $v_h$.
 In the electroweak version of the present model, the effective coupling of the Higgs-like mode to $A_{\mu}$, $Z_{\mu}$ and $W_{\mu}^a$ have a variety of strength and $q^2$-dependence.
 The anomalous effective coupling such as Eq.(\ref{eq:925}) is worth precise measurements.

-(e) The present model predicts the total cross section $\sigma(q^2)$ of the fermion-antifermion annihilation to gauge boson pair, in a different way from the Higgs model.
+(e) When the present model is generalized to the electroweak interaction, the Higgs model and the present model will give different predictions in the intermediate- and high-energy processes.
+For example, the present model predicts the total cross section $\sigma(q^2)$ of the fermion-antifermion annihilation to gauge boson pair, in a different way from the Higgs model.
 In addition to the rise at $q^2=(2m_B)^2$, the gradual increase and decrease of $\sigma(q^2)$ around $q^2=(2m_f)^2$ is expected.
-When the present model is generalized to the electroweak interaction, the Higgs model and the present model will give different predictions in the intermediate- and high-energy processes.
 The precise measurements of properties of the recently discovered Higgs-like particle are expected in future experiment.